BRC Conducts Site Visits at Emporia State and Alverno

 Thelonious Monk Institute of Jazz, Joe Louis Walker, Special Guests of DSU Jazz Ensemble

-Delta State University Jazz Ensemble, directed by Dr. Paul Hankins, chair of the Department of Music and professor of music at Delta State, with special guests the internationally-acclaimed Thelonious Monk Institute of Jazz, will perform a free Spring concert on Thursday, April 17, at 7:30 p.m. in the Delta and Pine Land Theatre of the Bologna Performing Arts Center on the Delta State campus.
+The Delta State University Jazz Ensemble, directed by Dr. Paul Hankins, chair of the Department of Music and professor of music at Delta State, with special guests the internationally-acclaimed Thelonious Monk Institute of Jazz, will perform a free Spring concert on Thursday, April 17, at 7:30 p.m. in the Delta and Pine Land Theatre of the Bologna Performing Arts Center on the Delta State campus.
+Learn more.

 Delta State to Hold Dedication Ceremony for the S. Wayne Thompson Journalism Lab, Hodding Carter to Keynote